tobie-d/Bin2Dec/README.md

 1. Make sure you have python installed
 2. Clone this repository or download the bin2dec.py file
-3. Run the command 'python bin2dec.py' in cmd or equivilent
+3. Run the command 'python bin2dec.py' in cmd or equivalent
 4. Enter binary number when prompted

 ## How to use as a library